florenciacaromartinez/Bio2Py/README.md

 Implementation examples
 ---------------
-**Implementation example 1: Evaluation of P removal capacity of a EBPR system**
+**Implementation example 1: Evaluation of phosohorus removal capacity of a EBPR system**

 The folder ´implementation example 1´ contains a notebook with a simple example of Bio2Py implementation to illustrate it's use and applicability.